 By the end of the year, eight housing rights activists were still awaiting trial for the peaceful occupation of a bank branch to prevent an eviction in 2017.
-They each faced prison sentences of up to 38 months and a fine of EUR 3,600.
+They each faced

 No investigations were launched following media reports that undercover police officers had infiltrated social movements using sexual and intimate relationships as cover.
 The Ministry of Interior argued that the operations were intelligence work authorized by the government and remained classified under the Law on Classified Secrets.